-Chapter V Handling of Unreasonable Behaviour
+Chapter VI Handling of Unreasonable Behaviour

-5.1 Sometimes certain unreasonable behaviour of complainants may have a negative impact on the school, e.g. draining a considerable amount of the the school's human resources, interrupting its operations or services, as well as threatening the safety of staff and other stakeholders.
-The school may therefore develop appropriate policies and measures to handle this kind of unreasonable behaviour to ensure that its operation would not be affected.
+6.1 Appropriate communication and mediation are conducive to removing misunderstanding and enhancing mutual trust.
+Under general circumstances, schools should not put any restrictions on complainants making contact with the school.
+However, sometimes certain unreasonable behaviour of complainants may have a severe negative impact on schools, e.g. draining a considerable amount of the school's human resources, interrupting their operations or services, as well as threatening the safety of staff and other stakeholders.
+The school may therefore set up appropriate policies and measures to handle this kind of unreasonable behaviour to ensure that its operation would not be affected.